-This community discussion will look at how race has been portrayed in musical theatre and the concert stage over the years, and will address the broader topic of how race relations continue to be an undercurrent of American music in 2019.
+This community discussion looks at how race has been portrayed in musical theatre and the concert stage over the years, and addresses the broader topic of how race relations continue to be an undercurrent of American music in 2019.

 Emmett G. Price III, Dean and Executive Director of the Institute for the Study of the Black Christian Experience, Gordon Conwell Theological Seminary